 In all honesty though, it wasn’t actually too bad.
-The morning was as easy as it could’ve been, as Isabelle lulled me in to a false sense of security.
-She loved the bath, something I haven’t done with her for a while due to the fact she hated being in there alone, she got dressed fine, played happily, drained the milk from her cup and nodded off quite quickly with a little swaying and singing.
+The couldn’t have gone any easier.
+Isabelle loved the bath, something I haven’t done with her for a while due to the fact she hated being in there alone.
+She then got dressed without any problems, played happily, drained the breast milk from her cup and nodded off quite quickly with a little swaying and singing.
 The end result:

-Somewhere around two Isabelle really started to notice that Rachel wasn’t here, this is after all, Rachel’s first day back in work.
-She started to get a little irritable, and really just seemed like she wanted a good sleep feed.
-She didn’t really like the milk from the cup, didn’t want to be sung to, didn’t want to be rocked, swayed, picked up or put down.
+Somewhere around two Isabelle really started to notice that Rachel wasn’t here.
+This is after all, Rachel’s first day back in work after maternity leave.
+She started to get a little irritable, and really just seemed like she wanted a good sleep feed on the boob.
+Milk from the cup just didn’t seem to cut it, and she didn’t want to be sung to, rocked, swayed, picked up or put down.
+Makes sense, right?
 She basically just wanted her mommy back, and who can really blame her.

 So I just cracked on.
 I’ll admit, that I did put headphones on and carried on singing her to sleep.
 I don’t mind her crying and screaming on occasions, I’m just less fussed when it’s in my ear.
 I tried my best to drown it out whilst at least still being present with her.